-Easy to grow, this little perennial succeeds in most any type of soil as long as it is not too arid, including heavily clay laden soils.
-Care of red raripila mint includes a slightly acidic soil.
-Growing red raripila mint plants may be sown in areas of sun to partial shade, although to boost the production of essential oils, full sun exposure is most advantageous.
+Easy to grow, this little perennial succeeds in almost any type of soil as long as it is not too arid, including heavily clay-laden soils.
+Care of red raripila mint includes slightly acidic soil.
+Growing red raripila mint plants may be sown in areas of full sun to partial shade, although to boost the production of essential oils, full sun exposure is most advantageous.

 How to Use Red Raripila Mints

 Like most mint varieties, red raripila mint is excellent brewed as a tea and can be used fresh or dried.
 The flavor of red raripila mint is reminiscent of spearmint and has the resulting refreshing taste and similarity of use.